Understanding intellectual property for researchers

 Trade Secrets

-Trade Secrets refer to confidential and valuable technical information, like experimental techniques, results, recipes, formulas and processes, or operational information like research strategy, customer databases and competitor analysis.
+Trade Secrets refer to confidential and valuable technical information, like experimental results, recipes, formulas and processes, or operational information like research strategy, customer databases and competitor analysis.
 Trade secrets can be shared under the protection of a Confidential Disclosure Agreement, or converted to another type of intellectual property, like a patent or copyright.

 Copyright